Anastasiia Ianson

 85 x 20 x 20 cm / bio-protein hair, shower head

-Part of the ongoing project Synthetic Daydream.
+From the ongoing project Synthetic Daydream

 sculptural object